Lexogen-Tools/idemux/README.rst

 1. Installation
 ===============

-Idemux is available on bioconda and pypi.
+Idemux is available as conda and pypi package.

-To install idemux via bioconda:
+To install via bioconda:

 ``$ conda install -c bioconda idemux``

-To install idemux via pip:
+To install via pip:

 ``$ pip install idemux``

+|

 If you dont use conda and want to install idemux into a `virtual env <https://virtualenv.pypa.io/en/latest/>`_ (always a good idea to avoid dependency conflicts), do the following: